nrser/tsxt/README.md

 Basically

-    React : HTML as TSXT : Text
+    React : HTML as Tsxt : Text

 If you really like how [JSX][] and [React][] let you structure your HTML in code then maybe check it out.